AsifAlFaisal/cov2-drug-discovery-demo/README.md

 <br/>**Recall** tries to answer the question, *What proportion of the actual positives is identified correctly?*
 <br/>**F1 Score** is the harmonic mean of precision and recall, which indicates the balance between these two.

-- I have calculated different metrics to check model performance.

 - The test result on trained model comes out as follows:

 |Precision|Recall|F1-Score|Accuracy|Loss|